sander-aaron/portfolio/_work/otter-rescue.md

 type2: "otter-font2.png"
 font2alt: "Montserrat Bold"
 colour: |
   A very limited colour palette was chosen for this site, allowing the images of the otters to speak for themselves.
 The blue was chosen because it is a bit on the darker side <small>(it was a swatch taken from the image on the home page)</small>, this helps keep the focus on the images of the otters and the darker aspect lends well to a very professional feeling.
-As well, blue scientifically makes people (puts people in a caring state??????).</p>
+As well, blue scientifically makes people feel calm and trusting which is an important factor in getting people to like what you are presenting to them.</p>
   <p>The primary grey was chosen for the background colours because it softened the site and gave it a more welcoming feel.
 Having a stark white background created a lot more of an “in-your-face” tone which was not what I was going for.
 colours: "otter_colours.png"
 coloursalt: "The main colours used for the Freedom Otter Rescue site"